yasserfarouk/scml-vis/README.md

 3. Choose the specific graph you want to see from the family selected in the previous step.

 You can watch [a demo of this process here](https://youtu.be/BCDjnnSmIsk)

+## TODO List (Good Ideas for PRs)

+- ~~Show negotiation logs (i.e. negotiation results)~~
+- ~~Display all contracts (i.e. in a table) based on selection criteria~~
+- ~~Zoom on negotiation details (i.e. exchanged offers)~~
+- ~~Add dynamic figures using plotly/altair~~
+- ~~Add networkx like graphs of contracts / negotiations / offers~~
+- ~~Allow starting the app without specifying a folder.~~
+- Add saving and loading of the visualizer's state (i.e. what is visible).
+- Add new figure types that do not have time/step in the x-axis.
+- Correcting the placement of weights on edges in network views.
+- Adding a graph showing negotiation history in the ufun-space of negotiators (will require a change in the scml package).
+- Resolving the strange behavior of CI bands in plotly in some cases.